ikrugloff/telegram_bot/README.md

 # DobbyMyBot

-To run this bot you shoud fulfill next files:
+To run this bot you should fulfill next files:

 1. token.txt;
 2. chat_id.txt;